 Common problems to pop up after sale include subtle subsidence, land contamination and damp or rot – all of which can be time-consuming and expensive to manage and rectify.
 Sellers in the UK are under no obligation to reveal serious issues with their property, so the onus is on you to uncover them for yourself.

 What happens if the land and buildings aren’t concealing a bank-breaking issue?
 It might seem like paying a surveyor to give you an “all clear” is an expensive green flag, but can you put a price on peace of mind?

 Knowing the precise boundaries of your property can be quite low down on the list of priorities when you first take ownership, but troubles can quickly escalate when your neighbours start encroaching on what you believe to be your land – especially when they are certain it belongs to them.

 Whether it’s a simple fence or an entire road, it’s important to clarify what land is rightfully yours as soon as possible.
-This is the easiest way to work out at a legal solution between your neighbours, and prevent them making future claims to your land by adverse possession (asserting ownership down to long-term undisputed use).
+This is the easiest way to work out a legal solution between your neighbours and prevent them from making future claims to your land by adverse possession (asserting ownership down to long-term undisputed use).

 Verify Your Value

 Many property buyers still believe that the mortgage valuation will raise any issues noticed with the buildings, but this is simply not the case.
 The valuation is exactly that – an estimate of what the property is worth, to ensure the bank can reclaim their losses in the event that you cannot repay your loan.

 Commissioning a proper survey will tell you the actual market value of the property, as well as highlight any faults that could affect the value of the land or structures.
 Not only are you made aware of any problems, but you are also equipped to use the costs to repair them in your negotiations with the sellers.